mola-T/timp/README.md

 Before we move on to a more advanced usage, I think it is better to let you know how `thread` works.

 Emacs is not a multithreading program.
 It is impossible to create a real multithreading library under a single threaded program.
-So `thread` is not a multithreading library in precise. `thread` is a multi-process library pretended as a multithread library.
+So `thread` is not a multithreading library in precise. `thread` is a multi-process library pretended to be a multithread library.
 A multi-process impiles that every thread you create is in a seperated and independent process.
 They have no shared memory.
 When you do `(setq a 1)` in parent thread, `a` is not defined in all threads.

 What `thread` is doing is simply opening instances of Emacs (the real nature of child threads).
-The main instance (the parent thread) acts as a controller to quene up jobs, distribute jobs, send instruction to threads and receive returned data from threads.
+The main instance (the parent thread) acts as a controller to quene up jobs, distribute jobs, send instructions to threads, receive returned results from threads and distribute the result to corresponding functions.
 Since there is no shared memory, how data is transferred is a big problem. `thread` achieves by transferring data through localhost.
 This is why you need a network adaptor for this package.